In the spirit of the holidays, I thought Jo and some mischief would be fun.

 Rian’s tug on her arm pulled her from her study.
 “Come on, Jo.
 We only have two hours to save Santa.”

-It was a typical school room.
+It was a typical schoolroom.
 More sparsely furnished than a used one.
-The room held a teacher’s desk, six student desks, cubbyholes in the back and two large bookcases.
+The room held a teacher’s desk, six student desks, cubbyholes in the back, and two large bookcases stocked full of what looked like old books.
 Behind the teacher’s desk was a whiteboard as well as two locked storage cabinets.

 Rian and Arabelle raced in with the couple heading for the storage cabinets and began searching for clues.
-Jo and Karma followed more slowly taking everything in at a glance.
+Jo and Karma followed more slowly, taking everything in at a glance.
 The snick of a lock engaging behind them set Jo’s teeth on edge until she saw the red button next to the light switch.
+At least they had a way out in case of an emergency.

 Karma leaned in with a frown.
 “Where are the guards?”